dabochen/spreadsheet-is-all-you-need/README.md

 6. softmax
 7. logits

-It is based on Andrej Karpathy's NanoGPT structure which includes roughly 85000 parameters.
+It is based on Andrej Karpathy's NanoGPT structure which includes roughly 85000 parameters.<br>
 It is clearly a very small size, but it is both complex enough for me to understand how it works, and also not too big to crash my computer.

 ## What is included
-In the numbers file "nanoGPT.numbers", you will see two tabs, one called "no weights" and one called "random weights".
+In the numbers file "nanoGPT.numbers", you will see two tabs, one called "no weights" and one called "random weights".<br>
 They are essentially the same thing, only that all the parameters in the "random weights" tab is randomly generated and the parameters in the "no weights tab" is too tidy it shows weird values down the pipeline, but it is also clearer to help you read it.
-That's why I kept both.
+That's why I kept both.<br>
-Due to the internal mechanism of spreadsheet softwares, everytime you update the spreadsheet, all the values will be regenerated again (a bit annoying, and you can avoid it by turning all the values into a static value).
+Due to the internal mechanism of spreadsheet softwares, everytime you update the spreadsheet, all the values will be regenerated again (a bit annoying, and you can avoid it by turning all the values into a static value).<br>
 Depending on the processor of your computer this may take a few seconds to update all the values on the page.

 The spreadsheet doesn't contain actual trained weights and parameters, so you should not expect it to calculate the correct result for you before you update the parameters.

-You might also be wondering if there is an excel version, unfortunately there isn't one yet.
+You might also be wondering if there is an excel version, unfortunately there isn't one yet.<br>
-It is simply because the whole pipeline is too large and I need multiple tables to organize everything, and only numbers can do this.
+It is simply because the whole pipeline is too large and I need multiple tables to organize everything, and only numbers can do this.<br>
 Although I will see if I can recreate this in excel at some point.

 ## How to read it/use it
 Firstly, all the blocks are the values or parameters that is processed through the GPT architecture, they are being color coded as purple, green and orange.

-Purple: these are parameters that are supposed be replaced by a trained model's parameter.
+Purple: these are parameters that are supposed be replaced by a trained model's parameter.<br>
-Green: these are the values that started from the input and gets transformed into the end results.
+Green: these are the values that started from the input and gets transformed into the end results.<br>
 Orange: these are just intermediate values that are used for the calculation, they are here so it is less confusing.

-Secondly, you should start from the top to the bottom, and there are labels on the left of the page showing what stages you are in.
+Secondly, you should start from the top to the bottom, and there are labels on the left of the page showing what stages you are in.<br>
 There are three transformers 0/1/2, each have the same structure and should contain different parameters and data go through all of them in the sequential order.

-Lastly, this demo is built with great help from the LLM visualization project (https://bbycroft.net/llm) which uses 3D animations to explain transformers.
+Lastly, this demo is built with great help from the LLM visualization project (https://bbycroft.net/llm) which uses 3D animations to explain transformers.<br>
 I kept the example it used which is about sorting letters.

 ## What can you do with this